-Kellogg Garden Organics Raised Bed & Potting Mix is slightly different than other soils.
+Kellogg Garden Organics Raised Bed & Potting Mix is an organic raised bed soil that’s slightly different than other soils.
 We use fine wood particles in the mix, which creates an incredible organic ecosystem below the surface that provide long-term, sustainable benefits for your soil and your plants.
 (Read “Why We choose Wood” and how it benefits your organic garden.).
 This formulation, mixed with a well-balanced organic fertilizer, results in a wonderful, crop-producing raised bed garden.

 Conventional high peat-based soil mixes absorb water differently, so when using Kellogg Raised Bed & Garden mix, follow these guidelines to ensure the best results.’